bidmachine/BidMachine-IOS-Admob-GAM-Demo/README.md

 ```

-After loading the request, you need to load AdMob ad with BidMachine request parameters.
+After loading the request, you need to load GAM ad with BidMachine request parameters.
 > **_WARNING:_** Don't forget to install appEventDelegate